 7th Prime Minister of Barbados – Freundel Stuart – Totally Barbados

 At University, Stuart pursued a course of study relevant to his desired career in law and politics.
 He graduated with undergraduate degrees in Law and Political Science and an LL.M. in Public International Law.
 He also achieved a Legal Education Certificate from the Hugh Wooding Law School in Trinidad and Tobago.
 Stuart was called to the Barbados Bar in 1984.
-He worked as an Attorney-at-Law in his law chambers, practicing both criminal and corporate law.
+He worked as an Attorney-at-Law in his law chambers, practicing criminal and corporate law.

 Stuart joined the Democratic Labour Party around 1970.
-He proved to be a dedicated member and he held various positions within the party including, at one time, president.
+He proved to be a dedicated member, and he held various positions within the party, including, at one time, president.

 He served as a member of parliament during the 1994 to 1999 term.
-He was defeated by BLP (Barbados Labour Party) member, Anthony Wood in the 1999 elections.
+He was defeated by BLP (Barbados Labour Party) member Anthony Wood in the 1999 elections.

 In 2003 Stuart switched constituencies and competed as a candidate for St. Michael South.
-He was defeated by BLP member Noel Lynch.
+BLP member Noel Lynch defeated him.
 This time, however, Stuart was appointed to the Senate.
-He served as an opposition senator until 2008, when he won the seat for St. Michael South.
+He served as an opposition senator until 2008 when he won the seat for St. Michael South.

-Stuart performed as Acting Prime Minister until Thompson’s unfortunate passing on 23rd October of that same year.
+Stuart performed as Acting Prime Minister until Thompson’s unfortunate passing on October 23rd of that same year.
 Stuart was chosen to be the new Prime Minister of Barbados.
-He was sworn in on the same day by the Governor General.
+He was sworn in on the same day by the Governor-General.

 Stuart has supported the Notre Dame Sports Club and the Dayrells United Achievers Community Club.
 Renowned for his intricate use of the English language, Stuart is also a music lover and an eager reader.